-The terms of reference of the Mountains of Central Asia RIT consist of nine components, which are:
+The terms of reference of the Indo-Burma RIT consist of eight components, which are:

 Component 1.
-Coordinate CEPF investment in the hotspot
+Coordinate CEPF investment in the hotspot.

 - 1. Serve as the field-based technical representative for CEPF in relation to civil society groups, grantees, international donors, host country governments and agencies, and other potential partners within the hotspot. - 2.
 Ensure coordination and collaboration with CEPF's donors, in coordination with the CEPF Secretariat and as appropriate in the hotspot. - 3.
-Promote collaboration and coordination, and opportunities to leverage CEPF funds with local and international donors and governments investing in the region, via donor roundtables, experiential opportunities or other activities. - 4.
+Promote collaboration and coordination with other donors investing in the hotspot and opportunities to leverage CEPF funds with local and international donors and governments investing in the hotspot. - 4.
 Engage conservation and development stakeholders to ensure collaboration and coordination. - 5.
-Attend relevant conferences/events in the hotspot to promote synergy and coordination with other initiatives.

-6. Build partnerships/networks among grantees in order to achieve the objectives of the ecosystem profile.
+Build partnerships/networks among grantees in order to achieve the objectives of the ecosystem profile. - 6.
+Respond to CEPF Secretariat requests for information, travel, hosting of donors and attendance at a range of events to promote CEPF.

 Component 2.
-Support the mainstreaming of biodiversity into public policies and private sector business practices
+Support the integration of biodiversity into public policies and private sector business practices.